quadram-institute-bioscience/QuaTradis/README.md

 [![Build Status](https://img.shields.io/travis/com/quadram-institute-bioscience/QuaTradis/master)](https://app.travis-ci.com/github/quadram-institute-bioscience/QuaTradis)

 Continuous integration is delivered via [travis](https://app.travis-ci.com/github/quadram-institute-bioscience/QuaTradis).
-The [travis pipeline](.travis.yml) is designed to build and test commits from PRs and the master branch.
+The [travis pipeline](.travis.yml) is designed to build and test all commits pushed to github.
 For `master` branch builds, travis will also publish the latest docker image to [dockerhub](https://hub.docker.com/r/quadraminstitute/quatradis) if that commit is tagged (see below).